 Establish Mobile Device Management

-Mobile Device Management (MDM) helps organizations to secure and maintain assets in their infrastructure.
+Mobile Device Management (MDM) helps organizations secure and maintain assets in their infrastructure.
 It also allow administrators to update, configure, and govern assets remotely.
 If an IT asset goes missing, MDM solutions can remotely lock it, change the password, wipe all the corporate data contained within, or completely deactivate it in order to protect its data from unauthorized people.

 Implement Access Control Policies